matildao-pane/xtream-ai-assignment-engineer/challenge_2/readme.md

 # Challenge 2

-### dataset/new_data
-new_data is the directory where periodically new data is added the filenames represent the date of arrival

-example:
-- 04/04
-- 05/04
-- 08/04
-- 09/04

-### in dataset/raw_data
-There are different versions of the dataset, everytime that there are new files in the newdata directory, a new aggregated dataframe is created and saved in raw_data. it is given in input to the cleaning class from raw_data the latest file will be taken and cleaned and saved with current date too

-example:
-- 06/04  (aggregates the data that that in new_data dir are: 04/04 and 05/04)
-- 11/04 (aggregates the data that that in new_data dir are: 08/04 and 09/04)

-### In dataset/clean_data:
-is stored cleaned data ready to receive aggregated preprocessing.
-At every training the whole clean_data is being aggregated to perform a new training.

-example:
-- 06/04  (comes from the raw_data 06/04)
-- 11/04 (comes from the raw_data 11/04)

-The data in this folder received operations that can be performed in separate batches of data (for each new batch of data separately):
-- remove 0 values
-- remove na values
-- remove negative prices
-- remove duplicates
-- remove columns y e z
-- transform to log
-- label encoding

-### dataloader class:
-all the files newer than the last update field in params will be aggregated and saved in raw data with current date as filename in raw data this class reads from /new_data and writes inside /raw_data

-### dataprocessor class:
-This class reads from /clean_data and directly serve data to the model.

-This class  perform two kinds of operations:

-1) Operations that can be performed in separate batches of data (for each new batch of data separately) as seen in the clean_data directiory explanation above

-2) Operations that must be performed in a aggregated form (aggregating all the clean data):
-- remove outliers
-- split and calculate scaler

-### in logs_experiments
-are stored different trainings made with different datasets. inside each training folder there are:
-- a file with usefull variables and hyperparameters
-- the trained model pickle
-- plots
+## Directory Structure:

+### `dataset/new_data`:
+This directory stores periodically added new data.
+Each file's name represents the date of arrival.
+Example:
+- `04/04.csv`
+- `05/04.csv`
+- `08/04.csv`
+- `09/04.csv`

+### `dataset/raw_data`:
+Different versions of the dataset are stored here.
+Whenever new files are added to `new_data`, a new aggregated dataframe is created and saved in `raw_data`.
+This aggregated file is then used as input for the cleaning process.
+Example:
+- `06/04.csv` (aggregates data from `new_data`: `04/04.csv` and `05/04.csv`)
+- `11/04.csv` (aggregates data from `new_data`: `08/04.csv` and `09/04.csv`)

+### `dataset/clean_data`:
+Cleaned data, ready for preprocessing, is stored here.
+Each file corresponds to the cleaned version of the latest file in `raw_data`.
+Example:
+- `06/04.csv` (derived from `raw_data` file `06/04.csv`)
+- `11/04.csv` (derived from `raw_data` file `11/04.csv`)

+Operations performed on the data in this folder include:
+- Removing zero values
+- Removing NaN values
+- Removing negative prices
+- Removing duplicates
+- Removing columns 'y' and 'z'
+- Log transformation
+- Label encoding

+## Classes:

+### `DataLoader` class:
+This class reads from `new_data` and writes to `raw_data`.
+It aggregates all files newer than the last update field in parameters and saves them in `raw_data` with the current date as the filename.

+### `DataProcessor` class:
+This class reads from `clean_data` and directly serves data to the model.
+It performs two types of operations:
+1. Operations that can be performed on separate batches of data, as explained above.
+2. Operations that must be performed on an aggregated form of the data, including removing outliers and calculating scalers.

+## Logs and Experiments:

+### `/logs_experiments`:
+Different trainings made with various datasets are stored here.
+Each training folder contains:
+- A file with useful variables and hyperparameters
+- The trained model pickle
+- Plots